oosman12113-rgb/weather-api/README.md

 ## Design Rationale

 - Used Node.js and Express** to build the API.
-This gave an efficient way to handle http routes
+This gave an simple way to handle http routes
 - Used *OpenWeather API* to retrieive temperature data ('Other api's of your choosing can be used')
 - Project was seprated into multiple different files (services, routes, etc.) to ensure code is organized.